library-data-platform/ldp/doc/User_Guide.md

 CREATE INDEX ON local.loans_status (status);
 ```

-Also "vacuum" and "analyze" the table:
+Also "vacuum" and "analyze" the table, to help queries on the table
+run faster:

 ```sql
 VACUUM local.loans_status;